NATO Reporting Names

 The system was developed in the 1950s and continues to be used today.
 It provides a standardized way for NATO members to communicate about foreign military equipment without confusion.
 The names are designed to be easy to remember and pronounce in English.

-172 designations.
-NATO reporting names for military aircrafts from non-NATO countries, including fighters, bombers, helicopters, and transport aircraft.
+NATO reporting names for military aircrafts from non-NATO countries, including fixed-wing and rotary-wing aircraft.